-There are two different types of species on Drogonaaz.
+There are two different species on Drogonaaz.
 One is called Eyes of Red, the other is called Eyes of Blue.

-The Eyes of Red are a less commonly known species.
+The Eyes of Red are rare.
 They do not focus on fighting; rather their skills lie within their eyes.
 They are able to see through another’s eyes and also, sense the presence and power of an Eyes of Blue.
 But they are also able to soul link with other species, and like their name suggests, their eyes turn a ruby red color when sensing an Eyes of Blue.

 Unlike the Eyes of Red, Eyes of Blue always hunger for more power.
 They are bred to be soldiers.
 Their eyes turn a glowing blue after they’ve killed their first Eyes of Blue.
-They are physically much stronger than a human with much keener senses.
-They are also able to link to an inanimate object with their soul stone, to greater heighten their power.
+They are physically much stronger than a human, and more durable, with keener senses.
+They are also able to link to an inanimate object with their soul stone, to heighten their power.
 They are said to possess no fear and crave killing.”

 Does this mean that Kiko, the girl who saved my life, is actually a bloodthirsty killer?

-I realized I’ve never seen Kiko’s eyes change color, nor were they blue.
+I realized I’d never seen Kiko’s eyes change color, nor were they blue.
 “Is Kiko an Eyes of Red?”

 “No. She’s an Eyes of Blue.”